garrettsutula/aws-solutions-architect-associate-notes/notes/ec2.md

 2. **Convertible Reserved Instances**- up to 54% off, on-demand capability to change the attributes of the RI as long as the exchange results in equal or greater value (cost).
 3. **Scheduled Reserved Instances** - reserve specific time windows, allows you to match capacity with a predictable schedule whether it's a part of a day, week or month.

+Instance type, scope, tenancy and hardware platform determine the cost of a reserved instance.

 ### Spot Pricing
 Good for:
 - Applications that are only feasible at very low compute prices